HP-Gong/hp-barcode-lettersize/README.txt

 3. Opera (Current Version: 56.0.3 and up)
 4. Microsoft Edge (Current Version: 42.17 and up)

+== Frequently Asked Questions ==

+**How many barcode appears on the each sheets?**

-The Barcode Letter-Size plugin can display 48 - 60 barcodes per print page (depending on the browser you are using).
+The Barcode Letter-Size plugin can display 48 barcode(s) on Firefox, Chrome and Opera (except Mircosoft Edge which display 60 barcodes) per print page

 Once the sheet is print out, you can used a scissor to cut out the barcodes.

 I recommended that you delete the barcode(s) once you print the ones you wanted so you save space on your website.

-== Frequently Asked Questions ==

-Q. How many bar appears on the each sheets?

-A. The Barcode Letter-Size plugin can display 48 barcode(s) on Firefox, Chrome and Opera (except Mircosoft Edge which display 60 barcodes) per print page

-Q. What will it appear when scan on the barcode(s)?
+**What will it appear when scan on the barcode(s)?**

-A. When you scan the barcode(s), the SKU will appear.
+When you scan the barcode(s), the SKU will appear.

-Q. What kind of labels are used for the Barcode Letter-Size plugin?
+**What kind of labels are used for the Barcode Letter-Size plugin?**

-A. You have to used a Full-Sheet Labels / Full Page Labels.
+You have to used a Full-Sheet Labels / Full Page Labels.

-Q. How many barcode designs?
+**How many barcode designs?**

-A. There are 10 codetype designs, 8 barcodes designs & 2 qr designs:
+There are 10 codetype designs, 8 barcodes designs & 2 qr designs:

-<h4>There are 10 codetypes (designs):</h4>

 1. upc-a
 2. ean-13